-Become a Volunteen
+Become a VolunTeen

 Become a Tutor

-- Lending an academic hand to our residents at Flowering Branch is a great way to get involved with our organization.
-To become a tutor, you will need to attend a meeting with our Education Coordinator, complete a background screening, and commit to one (2) hour tutor session each week.
+Lending an academic hand to our residents at Flowering Branch is a great way to get involved with our organization.
+To become a tutor, you will need to attend a training session, complete a background screening, and commit to one 2-hour tutor session each week.

-To learn more about group activities at Flowering Branch Children’s Shelter, please review our FBCS Group Guidelines.
+To learn more about group volunteer activities at Flowering Branch Children’s Shelter, please review our FBCS Group Guidelines.